Psionics (Dungeons & Dragons): Psychic Warrior

 Introduced in 3rd edition, psychic warriors are a blend between Fighters and Psions.
 Like fighters, they gain bonus feats, and like Psions, they wield psionic powers, though at a slower rate than either specialized class.
 Their attack bonus and hit point growth is similarly in the middle.
 Psychic warrior is the favored class of half-giants (found in the Expanded Psionics Handbook).

+In 3rd edition, Psychic Warrior powers are tied to multiple statistics depending on their discipline, as Psions.
+In 3.5, the Psychic Warrior's powers are always tied to the Wisdom statistic.

 Soulknife

 Soulknives are warriors who have learned to channel psionic power into "mind blades", or swords composed of psionic energy.
 Their broad training allows them to take many occupations and be a "jack of all trades."
 Soulknives are the only psionic characters who cannot manifest powers from their class; the soulknife class grants power points, but not the ability to use them.
 As a soulknife gains levels, the powers of her mind blade increase, such as the ability to form her mind blade into shapes other than a short sword (a concept further expanded with new feats in Complete Psionic).
-Soulknife is the favored class of the xeph race (found in the Expanded Psionics Handbook.
+Soulknife is the favored class of the xeph race (found in the Expanded Psionics Handbook).
 Soulknife was a prestige class in the original Psionics Handbook, but it was made into a base class when psionics were revised for v3.5.

 Wilder

 Introduced in 3.5 edition, wilders can use "wild surges", which allow them to augment their psionic powers to a greater extent than normal.
 Doing so is dangerous: every time a wild surge is used there is a chance that the wilder will suffer from "psychic enervation" causing them to become dazed and lose power points.
-They are slightly tougher than Psions, but gain fewer abilities and slower.
+A wilder's powers are tied to the Charisma statistic.
+They are slightly tougher than Psions, but know fewer powers and do not have a specialized discipline.
 Wilder is the favored class of the dromite and maenad races (both found in the Expanded Psionics Handbook).